dph01/lift-TBUtils/README.md

         <link rel="stylesheet" type="text/css" href="/bootstrap/1.4.0/bootstrap.css">
         <script id="bootstrap-dropdown" src="/bootstrap/1.4.0/js/bootstrap-dropdown.js" type="text/javascript"></script>

-5. Include jquery in your html (note that Bootstrap 2.0 requires jquery 1.7.0 or later) with something like:
+5. Make sure jquery 1.7.0 or later is included in your html.
+An easy way to do this would be to copy the jquery file into a subdirectory of /sr/main/webpp (e.g. /src/main/webmapp/jquery) and include a line such as the following in your html:

-        <script id="jquery" src="/scripts/jquery-1.7.1.js" type="text/javascript"></script>
+        <script id="jquery" src="/jquery/jquery-1.7.1.js" type="text/javascript"></script>

-4. In your html, wrap your call to Menu.builder with:
+4. In your html, wrap your call to Menu.builder with call to TBNav.menuToTBNav:

         <div class="topbar">
          <div class="navbar-inner">